-NOTE: The A-pillar and sill areas are dedicated to where they are to be sectioned, as compared to the general location within the outlined areas. .
+NOTE: The A-pillar and sill areas are dedicated to where they are to be sectioned, as compared to the

-Collision Information SIDE APERTURE (OUTER)
+1 - BODY SIDE APERTURE (OUTER)

 - 2 A-PILLAR SECTIONING LOCATIONS (see note)

 - 3 SILL SECTIONING LOCATIONS (see note)

 - 4 SERVICE PARTS CUT LOCATIONS (see note)

+- 5 B-PILLAR SECTIONING LOCATION (see warnings)

 The body side aperture has many areas in which it may be sectioned in.
 The A-pillar is to be sectioned at the base or between the wire harness pass through and the upper door hinge as shown in figure.
-The sill areas are to be sectioned within 50mm.
-(2in.) of centerline of door opening.
+The sill areas are to be sectioned within 50 mm.
+(2 in.) of centerline of door opening.
 All other outlined areas represent general sectioning areas and may be sectioned within.